Corrado Mantoni: Biography

 In 1982 Corrado moved to the private-owner Silvio Berlusconi's network.
-His shows included Il pranzo è servito and, perhaps his most popular, La corrida, in which he presented amateurs.
+His shows included Il pranzo è servito and, perhaps his most popular, La corrida, in which is an Italian version of The Gong Show.

-He was also a singer, mainly of children songs.
-His 1981 song "Carletto" topped the Italian hit parade for 11 weeks.
+He was also a speaker of songs, mainly of children songs.
+His 1982 song "Carletto" topped the Italian hit parade for 11 weeks, winning the Golden Disck.

 Corrado was author nearly of all his shows with the pseudonym of Corima, often in collaboration with his brother Riccardo.
 He died of lung cancer in Rome in 1999.

+Personal life

+He was married to Italian television producer Marina Donato.